jenschlot/IBM-Bluemix-DevOps-Documentation/docs/guidebm/addcodetojh.md

 	unzip  /Users/mcq/downloads/mycoolwebapp.zip

-And finally you apply some standard Git magic to push the contents into the repository at JazzHub.
+And finally you apply some standard Git magic to push the contents into the repository at IBM DevOps Services.
 First commit the changes to the local clone.

 	git add *